authelia/authelia/docs/content/en/blog/pre-release-notes-4.38/index.md

 mitigate a few things:

 1. Enhanced privacy.
 This is the primary focus of this specification.
-2. Part of conforming to the [OpenID Connect 1.0] specification [Financial-grade API Security Profile 1.0 (Baseline)].
+2. Part of conforming to the [OpenID Connect 1.0] specification [Financial-grade API Security Profile 1.0 (Advanced)].
 3. Reduces the attack surface by preventing an attacker from adjusting request parameters prior to the Authorization Server receiving them.
 4. Reduces the attack surface marginally as less information is available over the front-channel which is the most